Estimated reading time: 5 minutes

 The indissolubility of marriage

 Christ tells us, “Therefore what God has joined together, let man not separate” (Mark 10:9; Matt.
 19:6).
 Sounds rather straightforward.
 This is a divine request, much like “do not kill”.
-However, note that Christ’s teaching that marriage may not be dissolved does not mean He’s saying that it cannot occur.
+However, note that Christ’s teaching that marriage may not be dissolved does not mean He’s saying it cannot occur.
 Mankind has always been free to obey or disobey God’s commandments.
 Man can dissolve his marriage if he chooses to.
 He can kill his fellow man, if he chooses to.
 In either case, he commits grievous sin and must seek repentance.
 Put another way, this command from Christ is not a magical glue that holds the marriage together despite the unwillingness of one or both spouses.

 Orthodox teachings on divorce